Walgreens Cash Rewards

-Walgreens uses Register Rewards (RR).
+Walgreens uses Cash Rewards (formerly Register Rewards).
 They are coupons that print when you purchase certain items.
-They are cash off coupons for purchasing most anything on your next purchase (see coupon for exclusions like alcohol, gift cards, prescriptions, etc).
+They are cash-off coupons for purchasing most anything on your next purchase (see coupon for exclusions like alcohol, gift cards, prescriptions, etc).
 There are a few things to make sure you understand ahead of time.

-- The limit is always one RR per deal, though sometimes they require you to purchase multiple products.
+- The limit is always one Cash Reward per deal, though sometimes they require you to purchase multiple products.

 - They usually expire in two weeks